-When a customer pays for an order with their credit card, you must capture the payment, following the instructions detailed in the Billing Details section.
+When a customer pays for an order with their credit card, you must capture the payment, following the instructions detailed in the Billing Details tab.

-Once you are in Billing Details section, you’ll find the transaction line and the total dollar amount for the order.
+Once you are in Billing Details, you’ll find the transaction line and the total dollar amount for the order.

 In the Action column, click Capture (this is not an available option for standard PayPal transactions).

 Once Capture has been clicked, it will change from “Capture | Void” to “Partial | Full.”

 - Do not click Partial | Full, this selection only pertains to refunds.

 When you see the change, the payment will have been successfully captured.
 In the case of card transactions, it usually takes between 12 and 24 hours before funds are available to be batched out from the gateway processor account to a bank account.